Taran05/JAVA_Training_Consultadd/README.md

 # JAVA_Training_Consultadd
-This repo contains the tasks for JAVA Training
+This is a JAVA training-period project, creating using Spring Boot.